 Dominating the skyline of the city of Edinburgh from its position on Castle Rock, Edinburgh Castle is a world-famous icon and one of the most exciting historic sites in Western Europe.
 Rich with history and with scenery that will take your breath away, a visit to this iconic castle is a must.
 Explore the various attractions with a guided tour or discover the castle and its people at your own pace with an audio tour.
 Walk through The Great Hall, witness the firing of the One o’clock Gun, a much-loved Edinburgh tradition or seek out the Crown Jewels in the ‘Crown Room’.

-We’d love to hear what you’ve got up to during your visit to our World Extreme Medicine Conference and what discoveries you’ve made during your explorations of this glorious city.
-Share your photos with us on Facebook, Twitter or Instagram using #WEM18 or download our app and let other delegates know the best places to visit.
+We’d love to hear what you’ve got planned or get up to during your visit to our World Extreme Medicine Conference and what discoveries you’ve made during your explorations of this glorious city.
+Share your photos with us on Facebook, Twitter or Instagram using #WEM21.